PennSIVE/mimosa-bids-app/README.md

                         according to the BIDS standard. output_dir            The directory where the output files should be stored.
-                        If you are running group level analysis this folder should be prepopulated with the results of theparticipant level analysis.
+                        If you are running group level analysis this folder should be prepopulated with the results of the participant level analysis.
   {participant,group}   Level of the analysis that will be performed.
 Multiple
                         participant level analyses can be run independently (in parallel) using the same output_dir.